bigjohnson/axis_2120_curl/README.md

 This is really counterintuitive but work, I test it with a multimeter...

-And a bonus ffplay view command:
+And some bonus ffplay view command:

 ffplay.exe -f mjpeg -i "http://192.168.2.228/axis-cgi/mjpg/video.cgi?camera=&resolution=704x576"